Kali-ki/TweetTrends/README.md

 ┃ ┃ ┣ 📜 process_tweets_data.py
 ┃ ┃ ┗ 📜 tweets_shaping.py
 ┃ ┃ ┗ 📜 plots_tweets.py
 ┃ ┃ ┗ 📜 scrap_tweets.py
-┃ ┣ 📜 app.py
 ┃ ┣ 📜 ui.py
 ┃ ┣ 📜 uibuilder.py
 ┃ ┣ 📜 imagelib.py
+┃ ┣ 📜 gimageserpapiparser.py
+┃ ┣ 📜 wikiparser.py
 ┗ 📜 .gitignore
 ┗ 📜 README.md
 ┗ 📜 requirements.md
+┗ 📜 app.py
 ```

 ## Limitations and Improvements

 ### 🚫 Limitations

-The project has one big limitations : the data source.
+The project has one big limitation : the data source.
 Indeed, we used the tweets of the Twitter user [TopHashtags](https://twitter.com/TopHashtags).
 And as said previously, there are a few drawbacks and limitations to this method.

 Except this, the project has not been really limited by anything else.